Capital Asset Pricing Model (CAPM)

 Betas are mostly used to compare return/risk ratios for stocks and mutual funds, because the stock market, or funds composed of stocks, have a greater diversity of volatility than other asset classes.
 However, stock betas don't have to be calculated, since most are published in detailed stock quotations offered by major online financial services.
 Mutual funds also have published betas.

 The beta of the S&P 500 stock index market is considered 1.
-Most stocks have a positive beta, which means that most stocks move in the same direction as the general market.
-If the beta is greater than 1, then the stock moves more than the market does in the same direction.
+Most stocks have a positive beta, meaning most stocks move in the same direction as the general market.
+If the beta exceeds 1, then the stock moves more than the market does in the same direction.
 For instance, if the stock market increases in value by 1%, then a stock with a beta of 2 will often increase by 2%.
 Likewise, if the market return decreases by 1%, then a stock with a beta of 2 will decrease by 2%.
 Remember, however, that since beta is a statistical calculation, the relationship is not fixed.
 If a stock has a beta of 0.5, then it will increase by ½% for each 1% increase in the market return.
 Hence, a stock with a beta of greater than 1 is riskier than the general market, but potentially more profitable; a beta of less than 1 is generally less risky than the general market, and gains will also probably be less than market gains.
 Most stocks have betas than range from 0.5 – 1.75.

-Some stocks have a negative beta because they have a negative correlation to the general market—they move in the opposite direction to the general market.
+Some stocks have a negative beta because they have a negative correlation to the general market — they move in the opposite direction to the general market.
 For instance, a stock with a beta of -1 will decrease in value by 1% for each increase of 1% in the general stock market, and vice versa.

 Estimating Required Returns Using Beta and the CAPM